Overview of the Community Science Program

 - Small-scale microbial and metagenome proposals will be submitted as brief white papers rather than full proposals, will be accepted on a continuous basis, and will be reviewed every six months.
 Currently, proposals may include bacterial and archaeal epigenomes and metagenome samples (including iTags).
 Proposal requests for bacterial and archaeal isolate and single-cell sequencing projects, as well as RNA sequencing and resequencing projects are expected to resume in the fall of 2015.

 - JGI has introduced a synthetic biology call.
 Proposals will be submitted as white papers, will be accepted on a continuous basis, and will be reviewed every six months.

 - The CSP annual call seeks to encourage large-scale projects that make optimal use of JGI’s sequencing, synthesis and analysis capabilities.

 How does the CSP Work?

-Once sequencing is under way, raw sequence data is released to NCBI’s Sequence Read Archive on a regular basis, in accordance with JGI's data release policy.
+For sequencing projects, once work is under way, raw sequence data is released to NCBI’s Sequence Read Archive on a regular basis, in accordance with JGI's data release policy.
 Interactions with applicants and others who might be interested in the project are coordinated through JGI's Project Management Office.
 At the completion of a project, the JGI makes the assemblies, gene annotations, and analyses available to the community at large.
 In most cases where the JGI provides more than raw sequencing reads, the JGI also participates in publication of results.